BlackberryBirch/DrillMaster/FILE_FORMAT.md

 ## Coordinate System

-- **Normalized Coordinates**: All positions use 0.0-1.0 range
+- **Meters from Center**: All positions use meters from the arena center point
-  - x: 0.0 = left edge, 1.0 = right edge
+  - x: -ARENA_WIDTH/2 = left edge, 0 = center, +ARENA_WIDTH/2 = right edge
-  - y: 0.0 = top edge, 1.0 = bottom edge
+  - y: -ARENA_LENGTH/2 = top edge, 0 = center, +ARENA_LENGTH/2 = bottom edge
+  - Example: For a 40m x 80m arena, x ranges from -20 to +20, y ranges from -40 to +40
-- **Arena Dimensions**: Stored in application constants, not in file
+- **Arena Dimensions**: Stored in application constants, not in file (default: 40m x 80m)
-- **Benefits**: Device-independent, resolution-independent
+- **Benefits**:
+  - Portable across different arena sizes
+  - Square coordinate space (no aspect ratio distortion)
+  - Real-world units (meters) for intuitive positioning
+- **Migration**: Files saved in version 1.0.0 (normalized 0-1 coordinates) are automatically migrated to meters from center when loaded

 ## Future Format Support